 - Understanding your risk of breast cancer is key to being proactive about getting regular scans.

-- Risk reduction measures include lifestyle modification measures and regular breast cancer screening through measures like the Ezra Mammogram
+- Risk reduction measures include lifestyle modification measures and regular breast cancer screenings.

 Not all risk factors cast the same weight.
 Breast cancer risk calculators help assess risks, better understand risk factor modification, as well as improve awareness around breast cancer screening.

 What Are the Main Risk Factors for Breast Cancer?

 There are two types of established risk factors: those you can change and those you can’t.

 Risk Factors for Breast Cancer That You Can Modify

 - Alcohol intake

 - History of other types of cancer

 - Family history of breast or ovarian cancer